terryworona/TWMessageBarManager/README.md

                                                         type:MessageBarMessageTypeSuccess];

 The default display duration is ***3 seconds***.
-You can override this value by supplying it as an additional argument:
+You can override this value by supplying an additional argument:

     [[MessageBarManager sharedInstance] showMessageWithTitle:@"Account Updated!"
                                                  description:@"Your account was successfully updated."